 In the current health care environment, resident, fellow and faculty members are at increased risk for burnout and depression.
 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.
 Self-care is an important component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency training.

-Resources available to our GW GME community, including services and a self-care starter kit can be found on the GME Website: https://smhs.gwu.edu/academics/graduate-medical-education/well-gme.
+Resources available to our GW GME community, including a consultation request form can be found on the SMHS Website: https://rwc.smhs.gwu.edu/